 Data collections for eutrophication are available through the webODV Data Explorer and Extractor that lets users explore, visualize and extract subsets of the data simply by using their web browser.
 A clear and concise explanation of this new ODV on-line tool is given by a dedicated Video tutorial and a User Manual.

-Validated data collections have been used as input for preparing spatially interpolated concentration maps, with DIVA (Data-Interpolating Variational Analysis) software.
-In particular, these products consist in seasonal climatologies built as 6-years running averages.
-The maps displays the depth-time variability of Ammonium, Dissolved inorganic nitrogen (DIN), Phosphate, Silicate, Chlorophyll, Dissolved oxygen concentration.
+Validated data collections have been used as input for preparing spatially interpolated concentration maps, with DIVA and DIVAnd (Data-Interpolating Variationalanalysis) softwares.
+In particular, these products consist in gridded climatologies that display the depth-time variability of the concentration of the different variables: Dissolved inorganic nitrogen (DIN), Phosphate, Silicate, Chlorophyll - a, and Dissolved oxygen concentration.
+The maps are elaborated considering 1. all European Seas combined data, 2. data per sea region 3. data of specific coastal areas.
 Horizontal sections of the 4-dimensional fields (longitude, latitude, depth and time) can be visualized at a selected depth and time.
 The climatological fields can also be interpolated and visualized on arbitrary vertical sections.

 In the Catalogue Service users can also retrieve the full set of metadata, originators and distributors related to the data collections

 Detailed information about the methods used for creating the climatologies can be found in the User Manual for regional climatologies with DIVA.